Skip To Main Content

 Level 3: Referral with Documentation

-• Referral submitted through Infinite Campus to SSO.
+• Referral submitted through Infinite Campus to the School Support Office (SSO).

-• Parent contact by teacher and discipline office.
+• Parent contact by both the teacher and the discipline office.

 • Consequences escalate for repeat behavior.

-• All actions documented by teacher and SSO.
+• All actions documented by the teacher and SSO.

 Additional Policies & Procedures